jagan-hazard/BASICS-IN-PYTHON-PROGRAMMING/README.md

   	5.1.
 Methods for file handling:
   	-------------------------------
-  	    - There are methods available for file handling in python.
+  	    - There are some usefull methods available for file handling in python.
 It is better to go through the methods before using it.

 	  	5.1.1. open(<path_to_file>,<mode>)
 	  	-----------------------------------